How to Memorise Music0

-As I mentioned, and as I am sure you are aware, music is very complex and different situations will call for different approaches.
-Once, I had a student of mine, about 10 years old, learn a simple piece, without a score, using a combination of the peg and story systems.
+Of course, music is very complex and different situations will call for different approaches.
+Once, I had a student, about 10 years old, learn a simple piece, without a score, using a combination of the peg and story systems.
 Together we came up with a story as I taught her the notes.
 At the beginning of each phrase we would find words that began with the same letters as the notes we were playing.
 Those words would then be incorporated into the story.
 Certain patterns within a phrase would also be incorporated into the story.
 For example, a descending scale beginning on C would be represented in the story as a cat walking down some stairs.
 Before the end of the thirty minute lesson she could play it from memory.
 A week latter, despite not having a score, and evidently having not practiced at all (nothing unusual there), she was still able to play the piece from memory.
 I personally don’t use the story system much but in this instance, and for this particular student, it seemed to work.

-One last important note.
+One last note.
 None of this is meant to make you a better musician.
 The point of memorising music is so that you can give your full attention to the music when it comes time to perform it.
-These techniques then, must be discarded at some point between having memorised a piece and when it comes time to perform it.
-You don’t want to be telling yourself odd stories, or mentally walking through your home or school, while trying to perform.
+These techniques then, must be discarded at some point between having memorised a piece of music and when it comes time to perform it.
+You don’t want to be telling yourself odd stories or mentally walking through your home while trying to perform.
 What these techniques are meant to do is shorten the time between first picking up a new piece of music, and being able to practice it without the score in front of you – which, in many ways, is when the real practice begins.
-If you want to take full advantage of these techniques then you should use them away from your instrument, but that’s the topic for another article.Print this Article
+If you want to take full advantage of these techniques then you should practice away from your instrument, but that’s the topic for another article.Print this Article